Frequently Asked Questions about UPK

 Who is eligible?

-Children who reside in the Orchard Park Central School District attendance area, who will be four years old by December 1 of the year they start the program are eligible to apply for the program.
+For the 2022-2023 UPK school year, children who reside in the Orchard Park Central School District attendance area with birthdays between December 2, 2017 and December 1, 2018 are eligible to apply for the program.

 Where is the program located?